Table of Contents

 How Does ChexSystems Work?

 ChexSystems works by keeping track of bank accounts that have been closed for particular issues.
-More than 90% of banks in the U.S. use ChexSystems as part of the application process for a new checking or savings account so you can see why it can be difficult to successfully apply for a bank account if you’re in ChexSystems.
+More than 90% of banks in the U.S. use ChexSystems as part of the application process for a new checking or savings account.
+You can see why it can be difficult to successfully apply for a bank account if you’re in their system.
 The standard term for this is accounts that were closed “for cause”.
 The term “for cause” can encompass any number of things, including:

 - Multiple overdrafts in a short amount of time.